creazer-I/Python-Cloudformation-Templates/README.md

 1. IamPolicySecurity.yaml
-Deletes Iam policy if wildcard is provided.
+Automatically Deletes Iam policy if wildcard is provided.